top of page

 [2] "The risk of a fatality from commercial air travel was 1 per every 13.7 million passenger boardings globally in the 2018-2022 period — a significant improvement from 1 per 7.9 million boardings in 2008-2017 and a far cry from the 1 per every 350,000 boardings that occurred in 1968-1977." https://news.mit.edu/2024/study-flying-keeps-getting-safer-0807

-[4] This view emerges clearly in the debate surrounding Switzerland's vote scheduled for February 9, 2025.
-Its citizens will have to decide whether they want to live within planetary constraints.
-The government recommends to reject the proposal.
-In summary, the government argues that "it brings with it numerous new regulations and bans that severely restrict consumption, weaken the economy and make products and services more expensive.
+[4] This view emerged with clarity in the debate surrounding Switzerland's vote held February 9, 2025.
+Its citizens had to decide whether they wanted to live within planetary constraints.
+The government recommended to reject the proposal.
+In summary, the government argued that "it brings with it numerous new regulations and bans that severely restrict consumption, weaken the economy and make products and services more expensive.
 The Federal Council and Parliament therefore want to continue the current environmental policy."
-In their more detailed argumentation, they warn that "many things that are currently part of the standard of living in Switzerland would have to be sacrificed."
-Also, they contend that the "Constitution already contains balanced provisions for the promotion of sustainability, which give the legislator leeway.
+In their more detailed argumentation, they warned that "many things that are currently part of the standard of living in Switzerland would have to be sacrificed."
+Also, they contended that the "Constitution already contains balanced provisions for the promotion of sustainability, which give the legislator leeway.
 The initiative, on the other hand, is limited unilaterally to environmental protection." https://www.admin.ch/gov/en/start/documentation/votes/20250209/environmental-responsibility-initiative.html

 bottom of page